cerebrate-project/cerebrate-website/_posts/2022-05-17-Cerebrate-version-1.5-released.md

 We have had a large penetration test conducted by Zigrin Security as a follow up of the rework of key aspects of Cerebrate such as user management.
 We have fixed a series of identified vulnerabilities and weaknesses along with identified usability bugs as part of this release.
 Besides just fixes, this also resulted in some additional security features such as a registration flood protection.
 For a full run-down of all fixes refer to the [changelog](https://www.cerebrate-project.org/Changelog.txt) and the [security page](https://www.cerebrate-project.org/security.html) for identified CVEs.

-A massive thank you to the Luxembourgish army for funding the penetration test and thereby helping us ensure that our open-source toolchains remain secure and reliable.
+A massive thank you to the Luxembourg Armed Forces for funding the penetration test and thereby helping us ensure that our open-source tool-chains remain secure and reliable.

 ## Various usability and UX improvements